 Play to Learn

 The book’s underlying philosophy: The files are being crafted for independent learning experiences, rather than as a teaching tool.
 Nonetheless, they certainly can be used to supplement teaching, and I continue to work on materials to help those who wish to teach from these files.

 The goal is to provide a more integrative experience so that users do not even notice that they are learning math.
 Users are simply playing with numbers, either using arrow keys or by entering them in cells and seeing what happens.
 The images that they create will naturally present opportunities for mathematical learning albeit in a subtle way.
-Most of the images users encounter have a mathematical reason for being interesting, but users need not know the reason to enjoy the images.
+The images users find interesting will have a mathematical reason for being interesting, but users need not know the reason to enjoy the images.
 For example, even very young users will appreciate learning how to create pentagons and pentagrams from polygons with more than 5 sides.
 Those in grades K-2 need not know that the answers they derive (that n = 10, 15, 20, 25, …) are all multiples of five.
 They will see the pattern even though they cannot express it in multiplicative terms.
 Nonetheless, visualization of patterns such as this primes them to understand multiplication more deeply once it is formally introduced.